 The following are typical transactions for which Kroll has been engaged to provide advice and opinions with respect to intercompany debt:

-Duff & Phelps Opinions practice is a globally recognized leader in solvency opinions.
-Since 2005, we have rendered more than 2,585 fairness and solvency opinions for transactions with an aggregate deal value of over $8 trillion.
+Kroll’s Opinions practice is a globally recognized leader in solvency opinions.
+Over the last 20 years, we have rendered more than 1,400 solvency opinions with $10+ trillion in deal value.